g41797/matryoshka-io/kitchen/docs/addendums/tag-vs-tagged-union.md

   intrusive queue otherwise.

 Tagged unions answer *"which variant is this value?"*.
-PolyNode tags answer *"which concrete object sits behind this type-erased pointer?"*
+PolyNode tags answer *"which concrete item sits behind this type-erased pointer?"*

 Different questions — both useful, in different places.